- How do I register my child?

 In order to register for the next school year you should click here (future classes).
 Select the appropriate class level for your child and you will view the various date and location options.
 Once you have identified the class which suits you best, you need to create an account on the site, and enter your contact details and child information.
 If the school year has started, you should click here (current classes).

 Maternelle and CP children do not have homework but we would encourage parents to look at the bespoke workbooks and discuss that week’s topic with the children to reinforce what they have learned.
 From CE1 onwards, homework will be given for the week, based on one of the exercise books.
-This should take no more than 30 minutes for CE level and 1 hour for CM1 and 2.
-For those children applying for International Schools at CM2 level, additional homework will be assigned as appropriate in the run up to the entrance exams.
+This should take no more than 20/30 minutes.
+For those children applying for International Schools at CM2 level, additional homework may be assigned as appropriate in the run up to the entrance exams.

 - To provide educational stimulation in English, to English-speaking children who live in the Paris area.